IMPORTANT UPDATE

 Partnerships

 Redeye is very pleased to work with a large number of partner organisations to deliver its events, such as galleries, universities and other photographic and arts organisations.
-Redeye is a member of The British Photographic Council, an umbrella organisation for most of the UK's member organisations in photography.
-We are also members of Contemporary Visual Arts Manchester, and of The Socially Engaged Photography Network.
+Redeye is a member of The British Photographic Council, an umbrella organisation for most of the UK's member organisations in photography and The Socially Engaged Photography Network.
+Redeye is also part of the Contemporary Visual Arts Network North West (CVAN NW) network.

 Redeye is a co-owner of Field Editions.